UNM-CARC/QuickBytes/parallelization_with Jupyterhub_using_mpi.md

 ## Parallelization with JupyterHub using MPI

-The following steps will show you the steps to use mpi through ipython to parallelize your code.
+The following steps will show you the steps to use MPI through ipython's ipyparallel interface.

 ### Create a PBS profile on CARC